 In a lignocellulosic biorefinery, biomass in the form of annual and perennial grasses, agricultural residues (e.g., straw, bagasse, husks and shells, corn cobs), wood and woody biomass is converted into a series of products. ifeu has been working on the sustainability assessment of lignocellulosic biorefineries since the late 1990s, before the concept of second generation biofuels even existed.

-As part of the European Commission’s FP7 Research Programme, ifeu supervised the development of lignocellulosic biorefineries from the experimental stages to large-scale plants.
-Ifeu’s expertise helped to optimise the process development from a sustainability perspective, and showed both the disadvantages and risks along with the advantages and opportunities associated with the different concepts.
+ifeu assesses the development of lignocellulosic biorefineries from the experimental stages to large-scale plants.
+Ifeu’s expertise helps to optimise the process development from a sustainability perspective, and shows both the disadvantages and risks along with the advantages and opportunities associated with the different concepts.

 N. Rettenmaier, T. Rehl: